SuperVite “Happy Dog” Dog Food Review

 16% protein is appalling, and 8% fat isn’t great either.
 That leaves you with a high carbohydrate kibble, and if your dog doesn’t burn off all those carbs they’ll very likely get fat (and unhealthy).

-SuperVite Dog Food Review
+SuperVite "Happy Dog" Dog Food Review

 There isn’t really anything good to say about this food other than it’s cheap.
 Would I feed it to my dog?
 Definitely not.